snowdj/geocompr/03-attribute-operations.md

 #> [1] "sf"         "data.frame"
 ```

-The resulting simple features object is the same as the orignal `world` object but has two new variables (with column indeces 11 and 12) reporting coffee production by year.
+The resulting simple features object is the same as the orignal `world` object but has two new variables (with column indices 11 and 12) reporting coffee production by year.
 This can be plotted as a map, as illustrated in Figure \@ref(fig:coffeemap), generated with the `plot()` function below: